-Sunnybrook’s Family Navigation Project (FNP) is the incredible program that is receiving funding from the Luce Initiative in 2021.
+Sunnybrook’s Family Navigation Project (FNP) is the incredible program that is receiving funding from the Luce Initiative in our inaugural year.
 With our assistance more families will be able to access FNP’s ground breaking support and get the help they need – now.

 Ensuring no family feels lost in the mental health and addiction system